Imagine if you were approached by your manager and asked whether you’d like to participate in a training course. What would your first reaction be?

 One reason the desire to enrol in training is lower in advanced countries might have to do with the strain on people’s time.
 Whereas in emerging economies, there is an imperative to train to earn more money to live, in developed countries, many workers want more leisure time and flexibility.

 Having a bring-your-own-device (BYOD) policy enables employees to attend your course whenever they want, fitting it around their busy schedules.
-They can access your material from their own devices, whether from a laptop, a desktop computer of a smartphone.
+They can access your material from their own devices, whether from a laptop, a desktop computer or a smartphone.
 BYOD has taken off in the business world is because it helps employees to feel more comfortable while offering greater flexibility.
 Offering BYOD, therefore, increases the likelihood that learners will want to enrol on a course.

 2. Link courses to career development

 Research has shown that when people have a good reason to learn something, learning is accelerated.
-A switch flicks in their brain, and they approach the subject matter with fresh eyes, knowing that everything they are learning is useful and will benefit them in the long-term.
+A switch flicks in their brain, and they approach the subject matter with fresh eyes, knowing that everything they are learning is useful and will benefit them in the long term.
 The problem is that the link between training, especially on compliance topics, and career development isn’t always obvious.

-Course designers and instructors can sell courses to employees by making this connection explicit, noting all the ways in which the course could help their career develop in the future.
-Global studies have shown that for more than two-thirds of all employee opportunities for professional development are limited to their own organisation.
+Course designers and instructors can sell courses to employees by making this connection explicit, noting all the ways in which the course could help their career development in the future.
+Global studies have shown that for more than two-thirds of all employee's opportunities for professional development are limited to their own organisation.
 Creating a culture of learning is, therefore, essential, if you want your training to have a real impact on your employees.
 Make the connection between skills and career progression - highlight how employees can use the course as a springboard to improve their roles.